Small Business Funding Portal - U.S. SBA

 | Nov.
 12 |

-Faced with growing but modest uptake in program loans, the Federal Reserve recently adjusted the terms of the Main Street Lending Program to better target support to smaller businesses.
+Faced with a growing but modest uptake in program loans, the Federal Reserve recently adjusted the terms of the Main Street Lending Program to better target support to smaller businesses.
 Established in the wake of the CARES Act, the program is intended to help otherwise healthy small and medium-sized businesses and nonprofits weather the financial strains of the pandemic.

 IRS Extends Period for Telephonic Public Hearings for Private Activity Bonds to Sept.
 2021